csernazs/misc/docs/python_programming_guide.md

 But all of the global state needs to be handled very carefully.
 In Linux there are a couple of global properties of the process so if a code changes it, then it will affect other code.

 To deal with it, one may use a context manager which ensures that the values are restored to their original state.
-I really like context managers to handle resources, and this is another good examples.
+I really like context managers to handle resources, and this is another good example.

 Such global states are (list is not full):